 - You are asked to hold on to your own electronic or printed documents (boarding pass, Nexus card) while they are scanned.

 - You can also carry one bottle of hand sanitizer up to 355 ml in addition to the 100 ml bottles to be placed in the 1 L clear resealable bag.

 - At major airports, additional hand sanitizing units have been placed by the checkpoints to be used by the screening officers and the public.

-- All screening officers wear a face covering.
+- Screening officers now wear gloves at all positions and a face mask while working in positions where physical distancing is not possible and when required to conduct close-contact screening.
 They will add a face shield if the individual being screened cannot wear a face covering.